aknackiron/testdroid-documentation/how-tos/index.md

 title: How-To Articles
 ---

-Testdroid Cloud allows testers to use various testing frameworks to run their automated tests on against real devices in the Testdroid cloud.
+Bitbar Testing allows testers to use various testing frameworks to run their automated tests on against real devices in the Bitbar Testing cloud.
 Appium is one of these frameworks.

-You can run your tests either remotely from your localhost or in Testdroid Cloud.
+You can run your tests either remotely from your localhost or in Bitbar Testing.

 # Appium How-To Articles